tlight96/Installing-Cursor-and-Adding-Claude-Code-and-Codex-Extensions/README.md

 _Please note that I do not possess capacity to code.
 My experience is limited to learning the basics of R program as of now._

 The first thing that I did is to search Cursor website on the search engine.
-I identified the website, https://cursor.com, then downloaded the Windows version of the applicationa for free.
+I identified the website, https://cursor.com, then downloaded the Windows version of the applications for free.

 When I installed Cursor, there were some suggestions to upgrade to the paid version.
 However, these are completely optional, and I could just skip those features.